citizenspress/seth-website/content/project/ecoevo-dynamics.md

 Ecologist have studied the factors that regulate populations and shape ecological communities for over a century.
 One factor that was NOT traditionally considered is that rapid evolution could shape ecological dynamics.
 Many lab-based experiments have demonstrated that rapid evolution can dictate population dynamics, but there is little know about how common in natural ecosystems.

-My research in this area seeks to add ecological realism to understand when and how rapid evolution shapes ecology
+My research in this area seeks to add ecological realism to understand when and how rapid evolution shapes ecology.